ServiceStackApps/typescript-server-events/README.md

 ### Web Server Events Configuration

-The heart of the App that's driving all its functionality is the Server Events subscription contained in these few lines below:
+The heart of the App that's driving all its functionality is the Server Events subscription below:

 ```ts
 const startListening = () => {